JacksonJW/twitter-trending/README.md

 # twitter-trending

-A Serverless app utilizing s3 and SendGrid used to send me the top twitter trends for the day.
+A Serverless app utilizing s3 and SendGrid to send me the top twitter trends for the day.

 ## Local Setup